cssninjaStudio/tairo/layers/documentation/content/documentation/60.reference/9.integration/carousel.md

 title: Icon Carousel
 demo: '#examples/carousel/icon.vue'
 ---
-Here's another example of a carousel built with Vue3 Carousel.
+Here's another example of a carousel built with Vue Carousel.
 This one is a simple icon carousel.

 :::doc-message{color="muted-contrast" icon="mdi:vuejs"}
 This component uses the [vue3-carousel](https://github.com/ismail9k/vue3-carousel) library.